magomimmo/modern-cljs/doc/tutorial-17.md

 ### Play and Pray

-We're now ready to verity if our long refactoring session works.
+We're now ready to verify if our long refactoring session works.
 As usual run the web app with the following command from the main directory of the modern-cljs project.